 Broadcaster: Educational Requirements to Be a Broadcasting Professional

 Broadcasting professionals provide the public with news and inform them of current events.
-To become a broadcaster, students can select from a variety of degree programs.
+To become a broadcaster, students usually complete a bachelor's degree program.
+Internships are also commonly required.
 While they may have to start in entry-level positions, broadcasters can work their way up with experience.

 Educational Requirements for a Broadcasting Professional

 A broadcaster may also be referred to as an anchorman, newscaster and news analyst.
 These professionals deliver news to the general public through television and other media sources.
 Broadcasters may cover all major topics or they may specialize in one area such as politics or sports.
 While they typically have a set schedule, broadcasters may have to appear on short notice to report breaking news stories.

 Broadcasters need good communication skills, especially an ability to speak properly and articulate words.
 The ones who work for television stations need to be comfortable in front of a camera.
 Broadcasters can work with large teams of different professionals including reporters, guests, producers and production teams.
 The hours they work can vary and may include late night or early morning assignments.

 Broadcasters typically must obtain a bachelor's degree in journalism, communications or a related major.
 These programs may prepare individuals to work in all areas of the broadcasting industry including production and digital technology.
 Some communications schools have their own radio or television station that allows students to gain experience performing live broadcasts.
 A practicum in broadcasting may be required by some curricula.

 Broadcasting, communications and journalism majors can share courses with one another.
 These programs include coursework in reporting, news writing, communication theory and media law.
 In addition to the major requirements, students may be required to take statistics, research and introductory communications courses.
 Senior capstone requirements can include internships with media organizations or the production and presentation of a broadcast.